A macropad for the way

 I actually code now.

-It's open source, programmable in your browser, and assembled in Mexico.
-First ten prototypes are on my desk; first batch of a hundred ships when I'm sure they work.
+It's open source, programmable in your browser (try the configurator now), and assembled in Mexico.
+First batch of ten ships when I'm sure they work — case included, hot-swap sockets soldered, firmware flashed.

 What it does well